 - Kryptonite Character Store: You can let out your inner super-fan here with all of the merchandise based off of famous comic-book, TV, and movie characters.
 You’ll be wearing your favorite character’s face on your shirt after you leave this store.

 - Emery’s 5 & 10: It’s really hard to say what exactly this store sells because they sell a little bit of everything.
 From kitchen to yard this store has it all.
 You can even get squirrel and eagle masks to really freak your neighbors out.
 We love this store for its diversity and surprises.

 As far as snacks, there are plenty of options for that too!
 Grab a frozen yogurt at Island Yogurt, or a pretzel at Auntie Anne’s.
-There’s also a Cinnabon and a Poyner’s Pommes Frites, which will give you a delicious taste of European food.
+There’s also a Cinnabon, giving you the perfect sweetness that you’ve been waiting for.
 For the older crowd, Dude’s Daiquiris has got your alcohol slush fix.
 There’s truly something for everyone to eat at The Island!

 Our personal favorite is Big Rock Candy Kitchen where you’ll find all kinds of delectable treats.
 They’ve covered just about everything in chocolate here, including bacon!
 You can also get gelato, and if that’s not enough, try one of their many flavors of kettle corn!
 You can’t go wrong at Big Rock Candy Kitchen.

 After all of that eating, you’re going to be ready for some fun and games!
 Of course, The Island has you covered there too.
 The most noticeable of all the attractions is going to be The Great Smoky Mountain Wheel, which stands a staggering 200 feet in the air and is visible from many miles down the road.
 Hop in and get a birds-eye view of the mountains as well as Pigeon Forge below.
 With enclosed, heated, and cooled riding compartments, you can ride The Wheel any time of year!